hcheung01/higher_level_programming/0x00-python-hello_world/README.md

 * How to print text and variables using print
 * How to use strings
 * What are indexing and slicing in Python
-* What is the official Holberton Python coding style and how to check your code with PEP 8
+* What is the official Coding Python coding style and how to check your code with PEP 8

 ## Files
 ---